localstack/docs/content/en/user-guide/aws/codebuild/index.md

 {{< callout >}}
 LocalStack does not allow to customize the build environment.
-Depending on the host architecture, the build will be executed an Amazon Linux container, version `3.0.x` and `5.0.x`, respectively for Arch and x86.
+Depending on the host architecture, the build will be executed an Amazon Linux container, version `3.0.x` and `5.0.x`, respectively for the ARM and the x86 architecture.
 {{< /callout >}}

 ### Run the build